 Binding to a texture takes time for OpenGL ES to process.
 Apps that reduce the number of changes they make to OpenGL ES state perform better.
 For textures, one way to avoid binding to new textures is to combine multiple smaller textures into a single large texture, known as a texture atlas.
-A texture atlas allows your app to bind a single texture and then make multiple drawing calls that use that texture, The texture coordinates provided in your vertex data are modified to select the smaller portion of the texture from within the atlas.
+When you use a texture atlas, you can bind a single texture and then make multiple drawing calls that use that texture, or even coalesce multiple drawing calls into a single draw call.
+The texture coordinates provided in your vertex data are modified to select the smaller portion of the texture from within the atlas.

 Texture atlases have a few restrictions:

 You cannot use a texture atlas if you are using the

 GL_REPEATtexture wrap parameter.